markomanninen/grcriddles/doc/chapter1.rst

 Downloading corpora
 ~~~~~~~~~~~~~~~~~~~

-The next code snippet will download hundreds of megabytes of Greek text to your
+The next code snippet will download hundreds of megabytes of Greek text to a
 local computer for quicker access:

 .. code-block:: python